OktarinTentakel/lsd-landmark-style-definition/readme.md

 ### BEM

-The granddaddy of styling systems would be **BEM**.
-For me, the pro of BEM is a very clear and strict rule of block levels and modifiers, combined with a formal style of notation.
-I feel neutral about its idea of keeping specificity always at 10, by only using a single class for everything, simply because I never really struggled with keeping track of specificity and seldom found myself in a situation, where I wanted to override something, but could not beat the specificity of the selector (a straight-forward structure helps immensely with this).
-The cons of BEM, for me, are constant repetition in classes and selectors (which you can minimize with a pre-/post-processor), the lack of in-between steps between a block and an embedded element and the fact, that we completely circumvent a basic system of CSS (namely specificity), by ignoring things like multiple classes and anything apart from classes.
+The granddaddy of styling systems would be BEM.
+For me, the **pro of BEM is a very clear and strict rule of block levels and modifiers**, combined with a formal style of notation.

+I feel **neutral about its idea of keeping specificity always at 10**, by only using a single class for everything, simply because I never really struggled with keeping track of specificity and seldom found myself in a situation, where I wanted to override something, but could not beat the specificity of the selector (a straight-forward structure helps immensely with this).

+The **cons of BEM, for me, are constant repetition** in classes and selectors, the lack of in-between steps between a block and an embedded element and the fact, that we completely circumvent a basic system of CSS (namely specificity), by ignoring things like multiple classes and anything apart from classes.
 BEM, to me, feels lengthy, imprecise and over-simplistic.

 There are many others, which are not known by a wide audience.
 I've read several of them, but nothing really caught on for me.